Songtech-0912/Vecternary-App/Plan-of-Action.md

 - [ ] First thing to fix is the markup - the current markup causes unresponsiveness and is hardly maintainable
     - [ ] Temporarily delete the current `<noscript>` markup because it adds unnecessary clutter and leave it until later
     - [x] Use ::before rules to fix the sidebar icons, reference [here](https://icons.getbootstrap.com/#css) for how to do so
+      - [ ] Find a way to fix the issue of the icon SVGs not being embedded because they are externally linked
     - [ ] Use Firefox responsive design mode to make the UI completely responsive
     - [ ] Use the responsive canvas method [already present here](https://codepen.io/songtech-0912/pen/wvdpEPz) to make the canvas auto-resize as well
     - [ ] Rewrite the right sidebar code, it is very unclear and causes frequent headaches